neekfenwick/testcafe-reporter-smtp/README.md

     secure – if true the connection will use TLS when connecting to server.
 If false (the default) then TLS is used if server supports the STARTTLS extension.
 In most cases set this value to true if you are connecting to port 465.
 For port 587 or 25 keep it false

-So, if you leave out `TESTCAFE_SMTP_SECURE`, the reporter will make a plaintext connection to your server, but if it response with STARTTLS then the connection will be upgraded to encryption using TLS before authentication is performed.
+So, if you leave out `TESTCAFE_SMTP_SECURE`, the reporter will make a plaintext connection to your server, but if it responds with STARTTLS then the connection will be upgraded to encryption using TLS before authentication is performed.

 ## Testing